russell-archer/StoreHelper/Documentation/guide.md

     @State private var productId: ProductId = ""

     var body: some View {
-        ScrollView {
         Products() { productId, promoId in
             // Get the app-server to sign the promotional offer with your App Store Connect key return getSignature(productId: productId, promotionId: promoId)

         } productInfoCompletion: { id in
             // User wants more info on a product.
 Show the info sheet...
-            }
         }
     }